-Findings indicated (Table 6) that majority of the workers who performed pre packing activities found the work place too high and congested while performing there activities.
+Findings indicated (Table 5) that majority of the workers who performed pre-packaging activities found the work place too high and congested while performing there activities.

-Majority of the respondents expressed discomfort in performing pre-packaging (66.6%) activity and packaging activity (60%) due to improper illumination.
-The lighting level in working areas of pre-packaging and packaging was observed to be 103 lux and 134 lux, respectively which was found to be less than recommended illumination level (200 lux in packaging industry).
+The lighting level in working areas of pre-packaging 134 lux, respectively which was found to be less than recommended illumination level (200 lux in packaging industry).
+Majority of the respondents expressed discomfort in performing pre-packaging activities due to improper ventilation.